bparanj/crystal/computer/terms/thunderbolt.md

 ### Summary

 Thunderbolt is a versatile, high-speed interface that combines data transfer, video output, and power delivery into a single port.
-Its ability to support multiple protocols and high performance makes it a popular choice for connecting a wide range of peripherals, including external storage devices, displays, and docking stations.
+Its ability to support multiple protocols and high performance makes it a popular choice for connecting a wide range of peripherals,  external storage devices, displays, and docking stations.
 Thunderbolt's evolution has consistently improved its speed, functionality, and compatibility, making it a robust solution for modern computing needs.

 The existence of multiple interface standards like USB, FireWire, and Thunderbolt is a result of technological evolution, diverse needs, and market competition.
 While having a single universal standard would be ideal, there are several reasons why multiple standards have coexisted: